adamprime/adamtervort/content/break-tasks-down.md

 slug: "break-tasks-down"
 date: "2020-01-29"
 draft: false
 description: "Tonight I was reminded of an important principle of effective work as I listened to my son play his scales.
-Yes, even middle school string bassists can be inspiring 😆"
+Yes, even middle school string bassist can be inspiring 😆"

 tags: [music, work, first principles]